exesse/dot-proxy/README.md

 two bytes length field which the incoming UDP message have [[1]](#1).

 By default establishes SSL connection with CloudFlare DNS (1.1.1.1) over 853 port.
-Python function 'create_default_context' from build-in ssl library was used to establish connection with nameserver.
+Python function 'create_default_context' from build-in **ssl** library was used to establish connection with nameserver.
 The function loads system's trusted CA certificates, does hostname checking and sets reasonable secure protocol and cipher settings [[2]](#2).

 Default buffer size is set to 1024, which is sufficient for most DNS queries.
-Socket has 5 seconds timeout - that corresponds with default timeout of dns tools like 'dig' or 'kdig'.
+Socket is set to 5 seconds timeout which corresponds with the default timeout of dns tools like 'dig' or 'kdig'.

 #### HOW TO RUN